 New Europe Coverages

 Continuing the trend of the past 6+ months, this release includes new charts and data for the United Kingdom, Ireland, and Norway, plus optional VFR add-ons for each.
 For the U.K., access IFR procedure charts, airport diagrams, and documents via EUROCONTROL, all of which are available once you update to 11.1.
-New optional add-ons include the NATS VFR ICAO Chart (1:500k) and the Pooleys VFR Trip Kit, joining Jeppesen’s VFR procedure charts (formerly known as “Bottlang”) that were already available for the U.K.
+New optional add-ons include the NATS VFR ICAO Chart (1:500k) and Pooleys Flight Guides, joining Jeppesen’s VFR procedure charts (formerly known as “Bottlang”) that were already available for the U.K. (Pooley’s Flight Guides for Ireland and the U.K. are no longer available in ForeFlight as of January 2020).

-Included for Ireland are IFR and VFR procedures, airports diagrams, and documents via EUROCONTROL, plus the option to add Ireland’s Pooleys VFR Trip Kit or Jeppesen VFR procedure chars.
+Included for Ireland are IFR and VFR procedures, airports diagrams, and documents via EUROCONTROL, plus the option to add Pooleys Flight Guide and Jeppesen VFR procedure charts (Pooley’s Flight Guides for Ireland and the U.K. are no longer available in ForeFlight as of January 2020).
 Finally, pilots flying in Norway can download and view IFR High and Low enroute charts on the Maps view, IFR and VFR procedures, airport diagrams, and documents via EUROCONTROL.
 The Avinor VFR ICAO Chart is available as an add-on along with Jeppesen’s VFR procedure charts.

 Visit foreflight.com/europe to learn more about what features and data European pilots can benefit from.